HybridThingsLab/robodada/README.md

 ## Build your own Robot
 _image of robot_
-* Pan Tilt -> Verweis
-* Dokumentation Platine
-* Beschriftetes Foto & Illustrator
-* NodeMCU

 So you decided to build your own robot - in the future this will be done by robots for you but until then you have to do it yourselves.

-We assume that you have worked with Arduinos or similar in the past and __you know what you are doing__ when plugging in soldered stuff into your beloved Laptop.
+We assume that you have worked with Arduinos or similar in the past and __you know what you are doing__ when plugging in soldered stuff into your beloved Laptop/Computer.

 The robot we will build is just a proposal, and you can modify it in any way you like.
 [Let us know](mailto:) when you did something cool!

-You will build three components:
+You will build three main components:
 * a dagu robot servo pan tilt module
 * a lasercut stand for the servos
 * a soldered PCB board which will hold the microcontroller and connects to the servos

+Additionally to the items listed in the components you will need:
+* 8x M3 bolts, 16mm
+* 16x M3 washers
+* 4x distance ring M3, 5mm, non-conductive
+* wire
+* 2x wire terminator
+* barrel plug female, 5.0-2.5, for 3mm panel installation
+* power supply 6V to 9V direct current, barrel plug male, 5.0-2.5, the power rail at the connectors pin and ground at the ring

 ### DaguRobot Pan/Tilt module
 _image of pan/tilt module>_